Vanuatu Foreign Investment Promotion Agency: History and overview

 The Vanuatu Investment Promotion Authority (VIPA) was established following a recommendation from the Comprehensive Reform Program (CRP) undertaken in 1997 and sponsored by the Asian Development Bank (ADB).
 The need to have an institution aimed at developing clear guidelines governing the promotion and facilitation of foreign direct investment was a key component under the CRP strategic pillar - Improving the incentives for private sector growth and employment.
 This saw the development and enactment of the Foreign Investment Act of 1998 [CAP 248] to establish the Vanuatu Investment Promotion Authority whose mandate is to expeditiously facilitate and promote foreign investment in Vanuatu.

 Prior to the 1997-1998 CRP, a division within the Department of Trades and Industries was responsible for processing and approvals of foreign investment applications.
 The Board responsible at that time was known as the Vanuatu Foreign Investment Board (VFIB).
-Investment promotion and facilitation was a new development area at that time therefore the division was more focused in the processing and approval of investment proposals.
+Investment promotion and facilitation was a new development area at that time therefore the division was more focused on the processing and approval of investment proposals.
 But there has been too many red tapes during the process - resulting in a very costly exercise for a foreigner to do business in Vanuatu with very little or no investment promotion and facilitation at all.
 The recommendation by the CRP for a separate and autonomous institution was to address these issues, that will in turn contribute to an enabling business environment for the country.

 In 1998 and onward, VIPA began implementing the Foreign Investment Act [CAP 248], still operating under the Public Service Commission (PSC).
 In 2008, VIPA was detached from the PSC and fully became a corporate body, with a board of directors as its immediate employer.
-Annual grant from the Government remains the only source of income for the Authority.
-Staff numbers began with 4 and have doubled since then with a 100% increase in its annual grant.
+An annual grant from the government remains the only source of income for the authority.
+Staff numbers began with four and have doubled since then with a 100% increase in its annual grant.

-As in any organization, the need to excel and deliver on their missions requires effective leaders with clear visions and energy to drive strategies to achieve set targets.
-This has been a challenge for VIPA that saw 4 (four) different persons recruited for the CEO's position since the establishment of the authority.
-New staff with formal qualifications have been recruited and the composition of the VIPA BOD has seen for the first time, a private sector representative who is a business man.
-Prior to this, the private sector representative has been the general manager of the Vanuatu Chamber of Commerce and Industries (VCCI).